cncf/velocity/docs/top30_chart_creation.md

 ```
 - Their bug tracker is `https://gitlab.com/gitlab-org/gitlab-ce/issues`, just count issues in the given date range.
 Sort by "Last created" and count issues in given range:
 There are 732 pages of issues (20 per page) = 14640 issues (`https://gitlab.com/gitlab-org/gitlab-ce/issues?page=732&scope=all&sort=created_desc&state=all`)
-- To count Merge Requests (PRs): `https://gitlab.com/gitlab-org/gitlab-ce/merge_requests?scope=all&state=all`
+- To count Merge Requests (PRs): `https://gitlab.com/gitlab-org/gitlab-ce/merge_requests?page=14&scope=all&sort=created_date&state=all`
 Merge Requests: 371,5 pages * 20 = 7430
 - To count authors run in gitlab-ce directory: `git log --since "2016-06-01" --until "2017-06-01" --pretty=format:"%aE" | sort | uniq | wc -l` --> 575
 - To count authors run in gitlab-ce directory: `git log --since "2016-05-01" --until "2017-05-01" --pretty=format:"%aE" | sort | uniq | wc -l` --> 589
+- Now, that we have the data, it needs to be added to `data/data_gitlab.csv` with a matching date range

-- Cloud Foundry case:
+- <b>Cloud Foundry</b> case:
 - Copy: `BigQuery/query_cloudfoundry_201605_201704.sql` to `BigQuery/query_cloudfoundry_201606_201705.sql` and update conditions.
 Then run query in the BigQuery console (see details at the beginning of example)
-- Finally, you will have `data/data_cloudfoundry_201606_201705.csv` (run query, save results to table, export table to gstorage, download csv from gstorage).
+- Finally, you will have `data/data_cloudfoundry_201606_201705.csv` (run query, download as csv or save results to table, export table to google storage, download as csv).
 - Update (and eventually manually run) the CF case (in `shells/unlimited_20160601-20170701.sh`): `ruby merger.rb data/unlimited.csv data/data_cloudfoundry_201606_201705.csv force`

 - CNCF Projects case